Internet Hotline Warns of Intensified Fraudulent Activities

 Published: 13 February 2026

-As experts from CyberShield also advise, urgent and pressuring communications allegedly sent on behalf of non-banking service providers should be treated with heightened caution and a healthy degree of scepticism.
-Under no circumstances should bank details or passwords be disclosed in response to requests received via email, SMS, or telephone, nor should users install remote-access software from unknown sources.
+As the experts at CyberShield advise, urgent requests on behalf of non-bank service providers should be treated with increased caution and a healthy distrust.
+Never provide bank details or passwords when asked to do so by email, SMS or over the phone, and never install remote access software of unknown origin.